geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_04_Lab3_Ex4_Microsoft_Teams.md

 		- Agents can opt out of taking calls: **On**

-		- Agent alert time (in seconds) - 45 (entering the value in the field is easer than dragging the icon)
+		- Agent alert time (in seconds) - 45 (entering the value in the field is easier than dragging the icon)

 	- Call overflow handling: **leave all settings to their default values**

 	- Call time out handling: **leave all settings to their default values**

 8. Select **Save**.
 A Saved message will appear across the top of the page once the changes have been saved.
-This message will eventually disappear and **Call Queue 1** will appear in the list of Call queues.
+This message will eventually disappear, and **Call Queue 1** will appear in the list of Call queues.

 9. Leave all tabs open in your browser and proceed to the next task.